sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 # Integration 1: Stata + Sublime Text 4
 Download Sublime Text 4 by visiting here: https://www.sublimetext.com/

 In Mac, instead of Stata Editor, we need to install `Stata Improved Editor` package.
 One may install `Stata Enhanced` but I have not tried this package.
+See the detailed information here: https://packagecontrol.io/search/stata

-It should work without changing any settings in Sublime.
+It should work without changing any settings in Sublime in Mac.
 Run as you'd normally do by pressing `Ctrl+d` to run Stata code.
 This triggers to launch Stata, and the output will be printed in Stata window.

 # Integration 2: Stata + Visual Studio Code